Industrial Design, MID

 Total Credits | 60 |

-- Students demonstrate professional competence in formulating design problems and translating their ideas into 2-D and 3-D design solutions.
+- Demonstrate professional competence in formulating design problems and translating their ideas into 2-D and 3-D design solutions.

-- Students can apply the steps of the design process and use appropriate digital/analogue tools.
+- Apply the steps of the design process and use appropriate digital/analogue tools.

-- Students approach the needs of clients and end-users with ethical/humanistic perspective.
+- Approach the needs of clients and end-users with an ethical/humanistic perspective.

-- Students use intellectual critical methods of design inquiry and research.
+- Use intellectual critical methods of design inquiry and research.

-- Students express a personal design viewpoint in their writing, projects, and visual presentations.
+- Express a personal design viewpoint in their writing, projects, and visual presentations.

-- Students use a life cycle approach to examine environmental and social impact of their design, and use that knowledge to develop holistic sustainable strategies.
+- Use a life-cycle approach to examine environmental and social impact of their design, and apply that knowledge to develop holistic sustainable strategies.

-- Students demonstrate an understanding of the broader context of design in relation to issues of justice, equity, diversity, and inclusivity.
+- Demonstrate an understanding of the broader context of design in relation to issues of justice, equity, diversity, and inclusivity.